-José Viñals was appointed to the position of Financial Counsellor and Director of the Monetary and Capital Markets Department of the International Monetary Fund on April 15, 2009.
-He represents the Fund at the G20 Financial Stability Board.
-Prior to his appointment, Mr. Viñals was Deputy Governor at the Bank of Spain from July 2006.
+José Viñals is currently the Financial Counsellor and Director of the Monetary and Capital Markets Department of the International Monetary Fund (IMF).
+He is a member of the Financial Stability Board, representing the IMF.

 His professional career has been closely tied to the Central Bank of Spain, where he served as the Deputy Governor after holding successive positions.